Federal judges work to ensure equal justice under the law. Learn about the different kinds of federal judges and the cases they hear.

 Recalled Judges

-Similar to senior status Article III judges, bankruptcy and magistrate judges may continue to provide judicial assistance after they have retired.
+Like senior status Article III judges, bankruptcy and magistrate judges may continue to provide judicial assistance after they have retired.
 Generally, recalled judges exercise all the powers and duties that they had as an active judge.
-Circuit councils determine whether there is a substantial need for recall services from bankruptcy and magistrate judges based on court workload.
+Circuit judicial councils determine whether there is a need for recall services from bankruptcy and magistrate judges based on the court's workload.
 In addition, recall requests that seek staffing or that cost more than a certain amount in additional salary and travel expenses must be approved by a Judicial Conference committee.
-Retired bankruptcy and magistrate judges are appointed for recall service for a specific period of time but no more than three years, which may be renewed.
+Retired bankruptcy and magistrate judges are appointed for recall service for a specific period of time but no more than five years, which may be renewed.

 Visiting Judges

-Visiting judges who may sit by designation and assignment in any other federal court having a need for their service.
+Visiting judges may sit by designation in any federal court having a need for their service.
 They provide temporary assistance not only when a court’s own judges must disqualify themselves, but also to help meet the caseload needs arising from vacancies, lack of sufficient judgeships, specific emergencies, and other workload imbalances.

-Judges sitting with another court within their circuit are on an intracircuit assignment, which is approved by the circuit chief judge.
+Visiting judges sitting in another court within their circuit are on an intracircuit assignment, which is approved by the circuit chief judge.
 Judges sitting with a court outside of their home circuit are on an intercircuit assignment.
 For Article III judges, intercircuit assignments must be approved by the Chief Justice of the U.S. Supreme Court.
 Temporary assignments for bankruptcy and magistrate judges are coordinated by chief judges of the courts and circuits.